 Little Rann of Kutch Wildlife Sanctuary is a desolate area in western Gujarat, a refuge for the endangered Asiatic wild ass and one of the few places where the ass survives in the wild.

 A member of the horse family, the wild ass is tall, more than a metre tall at the shoulder, chestnut brown and white in colour, agile and exceptionally fast.
-The Park is also home to chinkara, blackbuck, nilgai, wild boar, Indian wolf, jackals, hyena, fox and jungle cat, and numerous smaller mammals.
+The park is also home to chinkara, blackbuck, nilgai, wild boar, Indian wolf, jackals, hyena, fox, jungle cat and numerous smaller mammals.